cloudmesh/cloudmesh-manual/docs/_sources/cmd5.rst.txt

 ~~~~~~~~

 Defaults are variables with a context in which the default applies.
 For
-example we can set default images for a cloud.
+example, we can set default images for a cloud.
 General defaults are
 placed in the context ``general``.
 To set the default cloud you can
 use::